m-lamonaca/programming-notes/DotNet/C#/C#.md

 ### Extension Methods

-Extension methods allow their usage appliad to the extended type as if their declaration was inside the object's class.
+Extension methods allow their usage applied to the extended type as if their declaration was inside the object's class.
 Extension methods are not really members of the class for which they are defined.
-It’s just anillusion maintained by the C# compiler, one that it keeps up even in situations where method invocation happens implicitly.
+It's just an illusion maintained by the C# compiler, one that it keeps up even in situations where method invocation happens implicitly.

 **NOTE**: Extension Method can be declared only inside static classes.
-Extension methods are avaiable only if their nemaespce is imported with the `using` keyword.
+Extension methods are available only if their namespace is imported with the `using` keyword.

 ```cs
 public static class ExtensionMethods